Mary Jo LoBello Jerome Named 2019 Bucks County Poet Laureate

 “I am constantly writing, making notes and observations, and reading,” she noted.
 “The power and beauty of words can literarily take my breath away, or as Emily Dickinson described poetry, I can feel physically as if the top of my head were taken off.”

-Jerome will be honored with a poetry reading and reception at 2 p.m.
-Sunday, November 17 at Bucks’ Newtown campus, Rackin added, and will later receive a proclamation from the County of Bucks and a $500 honorarium.
+Jerome was honored with a poetry reading and reception November 17 at Bucks’ Newtown campus, Rackin added.
+She also receives a proclamation from the County of Bucks and a $500 honorarium.

 Jerome’s poems and stories have been published in The Stillwater Review, River Heron Review, Schuykill Valley Journal, US1 Worksheets, Little Patuxent Review, Short Story, and Center magazines.
 The inaugural winner of Doylestown’s Main St. Voices poetry competition in 2015, she has been nominated for a Pushcart Prize and Best of the Net award.
 She is currently working on a collection of poems.